camilodoa/camilodoa/README.md

 #### right now,
-I'm exploring the benefits of spiking neural networks in the realm of reinforcement learning under LXAI's mentorship program, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), And I'm a software engineer at JPMorgan Chase & Co.
+I'm exploring the benefits of spiking neural networks in the realm of reinforcement learning under LXAI's mentorship program, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), and I'm a software engineer at JPMorgan Chase & Co.

 #### in my projects,
 I [track ICE raids](https://ai-melts-ice.ml) with deep